-Change Management Change Form
+Change Form

 Use the Change Form to create, edit, and track Changes.

-The form has five areas:
+The Form has four areas:

-- 1. Status Area: Displays information relevant to the Change form, including Change ID, Change type (Standard, Normal, or Emergency), Status, and Requester. - 2.
-Pages: Displays linked records (child records) that are related to the Change (parent record), such as Journals (to track notes and history), Problems, and Incidents. - 3.
-Form Area: Displays the main form fields. - 4.
-Stages: A list of the stages associated with the Change Request.
-Different Change Types have different stages. - 5.
-Actions List: Dynamically displays a list of actions that are available for the current Change.
+- 1. Default Form: Displays information relevant to the Change form, including Change ID, Change type (Standard, Normal, or Emergency), Status, and Requester. - 2.
+Form Arrangement: Displays linked records (child records) that are related to the Change (parent record), such as Journals (to track notes and history), Problems, and Incidents.